simononen/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## 6. There is no such thing as absolute value in this world.
 You can only estimate what a thing is worth to you mandatory
 - A function that computes the absolute value of an integer.

+## 7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important
+- A function that prints the last digit of a number.